Czech Republic Digital Nomad Visa - 2026 Update

 Complete a visa quiz and see if you qualify!

-Dreaming of cobblestone streets, medieval castles, and a thriving café culture, all while keeping your remote job?
-The Czech Republic has joined the growing list of countries opening their doors to digital nomads, making it easier than ever to blend work and travel.
+Dreaming of cobblestone streets, medieval castles, and a thriving café culture while keeping your remote job?
+The Czech Republic has joined the growing list of countries welcoming location-independent professionals, making it easier than ever to combine work and travel.

-In this guide, we’ll break down everything you need to know, who’s eligible, how to apply, what documents you’ll need, and what life as a digital nomad in Czechia really looks like.
+In this guide, we’ll break down everything you need to know about the Czech Republic Digital Nomad Visa, including who is eligible, how the application process works, what documents you’ll need, and what life as a digital nomad in Czechia is really like.

 capital